Keyondunker/Vector-Nest-Provider/README.md

 };
 ```

 Once you have defined the details type, update the `BaseExampleProductProvider` abstract class to define this product's supported methods / functionality.
-This a set of actions that Users can request your Providers to complete if they have an active Agreement for a service in your PC.
+This is a set of actions that Users can request your Providers to complete if they have an active Agreement for a service in your PC.
 All Providers within this Product Category must implement all functions you define in this class.
 Rename the class to reflect your product.
 For example:

 ```typescript
 export abstract class BaseSQLiteDatabaseProvider extends AbstractProvider<SQLiteDatabaseDetails> {